MasoudFallahpour/InfoCenter/README.md

 Info Center is officially released in an Iranian Android market called CafeBazaar.
 So you can always download the latest version at [CafeBazaar](http://cafebazaar.ir/app/com.fallahpoor.infocenter)

-## Build
-To build Info Center you need Android Support Library.
-After you installed the Support Library, through your SDK Manager, import Info Center into Android Studio and go for building!

 ## License
 Info Center is licensed under GPLv3.
 So it's free as in freedom!